JayantSRana/JayantSRana/README.md

 | **Stack** | Python · Machine Learning |
 | **Category** | Honors Project |

-**What it does:** Builds a predictive model analyzing sleep pattern data to estimate academic performance trends [file:1].
+**What it does:** Builds a predictive model analyzing sleep pattern data to estimate academic performance trends.

 </details>